wizelineacademy/sre-bootcamp/README.md

 ### Overview

-This repository contains an API skeleton where you can add the code, wich is the auth_api folder.
+This repository contains an API skeleton where you can add the code, which is the auth_api folder.
 Use the language of your preference.

 You need to complete a functionality in our API that provides a basic authentication.